 PARIS21’s annual online survey

-The PARIS21 Secretariat supplements the data from the CRS with an annual online survey, whichis completed by a global network of respondents, mostly non-DAC donors.
+The PARIS21 Secretariat supplements the data from the CRS with an annual online survey that is completed by a global network of respondents, mostly non-DAC donors.
 The survey covers a subset of the variables collected in the CRS, as well as some additional variables specific to data and statistics.
-Responding to the online survey is voluntary and offers an opportunity for actors to share information about their statistical activities.
-Respondents are fromdonors that do not report to the CRS, such as non-DAC donor countries, multilateral organisations, regional statistical training institutes, and other philanthropic organisations.
+Responding to the online survey is voluntary and offers an opportunity for respondents to share information about their statistical activities.
+Respondents include non-DAC members, including non-DAC donor countries, multilateral organisations, regional statistical training institutes, and other philanthropic organisations.
 The percentage of these projects in the final PRESS database has decreased in recent years, as many multilateral organisations have improved the granularity of their reporting to the CRS, making these data equally useful as data collected from the PRESS survey.
-To reduce the burden of donors, othose multilateral organisations are no longer required to fill in the PRESS survey.
+To reduce the burden non donors, these multilateral organisations are no longer required to fill in the PRESS survey.

-Prior to PRESS 2018, the PRESS report only focused on borrowing countries of the International Development Association.
-The PRESS report, starting with the 2018 round, has covered the commitments received by all countries throughout the report to align the findings with the SDG indicator 17.19.1: “Dollar value of all resources made available to strengthen statistical capacity in developing countries”, of which PRESS is the data source.
+Prior to PRESS 2018, the PRESS only focused on borrowing countries of the International Development Association.
+Since 2018, the PRESS covers the commitments received by all countries throughout the report to align the findings with the SDG indicator 17.19.1: “Dollar value of all resources made available to strengthen statistical capacity in developing countries”.

 For the sub-dataset of each figure used by PRESS 2020, see Table 2 at the end of this note.